dthies/moodle-qbehaviour_deferredallnothing/README.txt

 a variety of question types that normally produce credit for partially correct responses.

-Copy this directory to question/behaviour/deferredallnothing in MoodlE director.
+Copy this directory to question/behaviour/deferredallnothing in Moodle director.
 Login as admin to complete plugin installation.
 Then choose this behaviour while editng quiz settings.
 All questions in the quiz will always will receive zero or maximum marks when graded.